Trip Overview

 Gear: If you are renting panniers, we ask that you pack your child’s gear into a medium-sized cardboard box and check the box (no duffel bags or suitcases!).
 If you are bringing your own panniers, we ask that you pack your child’s gear into their panniers and check the panniers.
 This is covered in much more detail on the packing list distributed to enrolled families.

-We plan to run three sections of Europe Coast to Coast, separated by one day.
-To maintain an equal balance of students on each trip (and an equal gender balance), we ask that you keep the entire 31 day span free until we assign you to one of three sections (June 30 to July 28, July 1 to July 29, or July 2 to July 30).
+We plan to run two sections of Europe Coast to Coast, separated by one day.
+To maintain an equal balance of students on each trip (and an equal gender balance), we ask that you keep the entire 30 day span free until we assign you to one of two sections (June 29 to July 27, or June 30 to July 28).
 We will let you know which section you’ve been assigned to by no later than March 1st.